webim/webim-client-sdk-ios/Documentation/Index.md

 <h3 id ="unknown-session-online-status">UNKNOWN case</h3>

 Session has not received first session status yet or session status is not supported by this version of the library.

+<h2 id ="visit-session-state">VisitSessionState enum</h2>

+Session possible states.

+<h3 id ="chat-visit-session-state">CHAT case</h3>

+Chat in progress.

+<h3 id ="department-selection">DEPARTMENT_SELECTION case</h3>

+Chat must be started with department selected (there was a try to start chat without department selected).

+<h3 id ="idle">IDLE case</h3>

+Session is active but no chat is occuring (chat was not started yet).

+<h3 id ="idle-after-chat">IDLE_AFTER_CHAT case</h3>

+Session is active but no chat is occuring (chat was closed recently).

+<h3 id ="offline-message">OFFLINE_MESSAGE case</h3>

+Offline state.

+<h3 id ="unknown-visit-session-state">UNKNOWN case</h3>

+First status is not recieved yet or status is not supported by this version of the library.

 <h2 id ="message-tracker">MessageTracker protocol</h2>